camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/wls/chapters/02-web-applications/01-install-rest.html.md

 The camunda REST API WAR file resides under `webapps/camunda-engine-rest-$PLATFORM_VERSION-wls.war` in the WLS distribution archive.

-In the following we explain how to install the WAR file using the WebLogic Server Administration Console:
+In this section we explain how to install the WAR file using the WebLogic Server Administration Console:

 1. Open the WebLogic Server Administration Console.
 2. Navigate to the **Domain Structure / YOUR_DOMAIN / Deployments** page.